DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-reasons-for-rejection.md

 - providers answer the relevant questions
 - more candidate's reapply
-- candidate's avoiding applying to same provider if the provider says they won't accept future applications from them
+- candidates avoiding applying to same provider if the provider says they won't accept future applications from them

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({